G-Core/product-documentation/documentation/hosting/virtual-servers/manage/operating-system/install-a-linux-os-from-your-iso-image.md

 order: 30
 toc:
 pageTitle: Install a Linux OS from an ISO image| Gcore
-pageDescription: Learn how to install a Linux OS from an ISO image for a virtual server.
+pageDescription: Learn how to install a Linux OS from an ISO image for a V irtual Server.
 ---
 # Install a Linux OS from your ISO image